fpestunov/Nuxt.js-Fundamentals/readme.md

 If we use regular anchor tags, the application will refresh if a user clicks a link, which is not what we want in a modern single page application.

 Nuxt-link works without reloading page like `a href=`.
 Its benefit.

+## 10. Utilising the Vuex Store

+Another great feature of Nuxt.js is that it supports [Vuex](https://vuex.vuejs.org/) out of the box.
+In this lesson, we're learning what we need to know to work with Vuex and Nuxt.

+Nuxt offer 2 modes to use Vuex:
+- Modules mode (Classic);